Types of Presentations

 One group champions visual aids, another thinks visual aids are a threat to society as we know it.
 One expert preaches the benefits of speaking loudly, while another believes the softer you speak the more your audience pays attention.
 And don’t even try to find coordinating opinions on whether you should start your presentation with a story, quote, statistic, or question.

 But what if there wasn’t just one “right” way to give a presentation?
 What if there were several?
-Below, I’ve outlined six types of presentation styles.
+Below, I’ve outlined eight types of presentation styles.
 They’re used by famous speakers like Steve Jobs and Al Gore -- and none of them are wrong.

 1. Visual Style